Be Prepared (song): Production

 Originally, the song (first called "Thanks to Me") was about Scar introducing the hyenas to the lionesses after he pronounced himself king.
 This idea was eventually scrapped and replaced with "Be Prepared".
 A reprise of the song after Mufasa's death was also cut from the film, but is featured in the musical version.
 At the beginning of the second verse, an army of hyenas is shown goose-stepping in front of Scar, who is perched on an overlooking cliff, in resemblance of Adolf Hitler, with upwards of 22 beams of light pointing straight up (resembling the Cathedral of Light featured in many of the Nuremberg Rallies).
 Shadows cast onto the cliff evoke for a brief second monumental columns.
 This is modeled after footage from Leni Riefenstahl's Nazi propaganda movie Triumph of the Will.

 Though Jeremy Irons is credited for performing Scar's singing voice, Jim Cummings (credited as the voice of Ed the hyena) has stated that he sang in Irons' stead.
 The film's 2017 Blu-ray release includes footage of Irons singing the entire first verse and some second verse stanzas before the finale; Cummings has claimed that he sang "the last third" of the song, due to Irons developing vocal problems during the recording session.
-A cursory analysis of the recording suggests (due to a subtle but evident shift in vocal timbre heard in Scar's lead vocal) that Cummings sang only the final verse ("So prepare for the coup of the century..." onwards) in the final cut of the film.

 On May 25, 2024, Jeremy Irons performed "Be Prepared" live for the 30th anniversary of The Lion King at the Hollywood Bowl.